How to apply

 Research proposal

-Applicants should provide an outline research proposal of approximately 1,500-2,500 words in length.
-The proposal should be clear and concise, but should also give an adequate overview of the research questions, methods, and background of the proposed research.
+Applicants should provide an outline research proposal of approximately 3000-4000 words in length.
+The proposal should be clear and concise, but should also give an adequate overview of the research questions, theoretical framework, methods, and background of the proposed research, including gaps in knowledge, originality and significance of the research.
 Please make sure you read the writing a PhD research proposal guidance before submitting your application.

-In particular we will read your proposal to judge whether you can make a coherent argument for a feasible research project, explaining the originality of the project and the relationship between its research questions and methods.
+In particular we will read your proposal to judge whether you can make a coherent argument for a feasible research project, explaining the originality of the project and the relationship between its research questions, theoretical frameworks and methods.

 Deadlines and starting dates

-If successful in your application, you will usually be expected to start your studies at the beginning of October, though cross sessional starts in February are possible, by arrangement.
-If you wish to start your research at another time of year, please explain why this is necessary in your proposal or supporting statement.
+If successful in your application, you will usually be expected to start your studies at the beginning of October.

 International applicants should take account of the time needed to obtain the necessary documentation, permissions and visas, which can take several months.